 Taken together, these results show that CNF and PF both provide accurate inference for the two‑variant SEIR model, even under pronounced non‑identifiability.
 CNF yields broader posterior approximations that better capture low‑probability regions, but do not strongly support specific parameter values.
 PF, in contrast, produces narrower posteriors and more certain point estimates, despite limited exploration of posterior tails due to low ESS.
-Predictive performance was high for both methods across dense and sparse datasets, with consistent MAP and RMSE values.
+Predictive performance was high for both methods across dense and sparse datasets, with consistent MAP and RMSE values predictive energy scores.
 Sparse observations introduced implementation overhead for CNFs but did not substantially affect inference quality for either method.
-Additionally, CNF were approximately 10-times faster independent of the used dataset (Supplementary Table~\ref{suppl table: computation times}).
+Additionally, CNF are computationally more efficient and can be parallelized easily, while PF are restricted by their sequential nature and only one core per chain can be leveraged.
+Therefore, CNF were approximately 10-times faster, when parallelized to 20-cores compared to PF on 4-cores, independent of the used dataset (Supplementary Table Information~\nameref{supp:file1}, Table S1.22).

-\subsection{Reducing Parameter Dependencies Improves Posterior Alignment}
+Full diagnostics, including calibration plots, convergence statistics, Wasserstein-distances and parameter‑recovery analyses, are provided in Supplementary Information~\nameref{supp:file4} for the dense datasets and Supplementary Information~\nameref{supp:file5} for the sparse datasets.

-Complementing the analysis of the full SEIR2v model, we evaluated the reparametrized version of the SEIR model to explore how reduced parameter dependencies affect inference results for PF and CNF.
+\subsection{Reducing parameter dependencies improves posterior alignment}

-Posterior distributions from CNF and PF showed close alignment across parameters, indicating similar exploration of the parameter space (\autoref{fig:result_seir2v_reparam_dense1_normal}A).
-Both methods yielded comparable MAP estimates near the true values, with minor deviations for $e_0$ and $I_0$, where PF shifted toward lower values.
-Epidemic trajectories fit the data equally well (\autoref{fig:result_seir2v_reparam_dense1_normal}B) and RMSE values were similar across CNF, PF, and the true parameters, with PF showing marginally better agreement on the infection count data (\autoref{suppl table: map rmse seir reparam dense}).
+Complementing the analysis of the full SEIR2V model, we evaluated the reparametrized version of this model to explore how reduced parameter dependencies affect inference results for PF and CNF.
+To this end, we analysed twelve synthetic datasets in both the full and the reparametrized settings.
+In the full SEIR2V model setting, two datasets (\textit{r-2} and \textit{r-5}) did not yield converged Markov chains and one dataset (\textit{r-6}) showed a high $\hat{R}$ value and small ESS for $\beta$ and $\gamma^{-1}$ under our PMMH workflow.
+This shows the challenges to achieve fast convergence and good mixing in MCMC based methods, if parameters are highly correlated due to unidentifiabilities in the model specification.